Medium machine gun

 A medium machine gun (MMG), in modern terms, usually refers to a belt-fed machine gun firing a full-powered rifle cartridge, and is considered "medium" in weight (15–40 lb).
-Medium machine guns are light enough to be infantry-portable (as opposed to a heavy machine gun, which completely relies on mounting onto a weapons platform for operational stability and mobility), but still cumbersome enough to require a crew for optimal operational efficiency (as opposed to a light machine gun, which can be operated to full capacity by only a single gunner).
+Medium machine guns are light enough to be infantry-portable by a single individual (as opposed to a heavy machine gun, which completely relies on mounting onto a weapons platform for operational stability and mobility and is typically carried separate from the tripod by a second soldier).
+Many medium machine guns are also considered general-purpose machine guns as they are broadly useful across a variety of infantry roles and can be mounted to a wide range of vehicles, aircraft, or static mounts; however the overlap is not complete, as not all MMGs are GPMGs and not all GPMGs are MMGs.